Demographics of the Socialist Federal Republic of Yugoslavia

-This article is about the demographics of the Socialist Federal Republic of Yugoslavia during its existence from 1945 until 1991.
+Demographics of the Socialist Federal Republic of Yugoslavia, during its existence from 1945 until 1991, included population density, ethnicity, education levels, health of the populace, economic status, religious affiliations and other aspects.
 During its last census in 1991, Yugoslavia enumerated 23,528,230 people.
 Serbs had a plurality, followed by Croats, Bosniaks, Albanians, Slovenes and Macedonians.

 Ethnic groups

 This is data from the last four Yugoslav censuses (1961, 1971, 1981, and 1991).
 Ethnic groups that were considered to be constitutive (explicitly mentioned in the constitution, and not considered minority or immigrant) appear in bold text.

 Republics by population

 The population data are from the 1991 census.